fybrik/fybrik/docs/TLSsupport.md

   TLS 1.3 (RFC [8446](https://datatracker.ietf.org/doc/html/rfc8446))
 - The current implementation will not allow changing the default cipher suites. (golang allows defining a list of enabled TLS 1.0–1.2 cipher suites.
 TLS 1.3 cipher suites are not configurable.)
-- In order to allow automatic certificates renew or revoke, [cert-manager](https://cert-manager.io/) will be used to manage the certificates.
+- In order to allow automatic certificates renew or revoke, [cert-manager](https://cert-manager.io/) can be used to manage the certificates.
 - Client (Fybrik manager) and servers (connectors) configuration can be set independently, if there is no match the connection will fail.
 - If a server is configured to use TLS it will not support unencrypted (e.g. HTTP) communications.

 ## Implementation Design
-- Certificates, keys and CA certificates will be stored in cert-manager and mounted to the relevant Pods as certificate directories.
+- Certificates, keys and CA certificates will be stored in Kubernetes secrets and mounted to the relevant Pods as certificate files.
-  - Certificate and keys will be stored in the **"tls-cert"** cert-manager mounted directory.
+- Certificate and keys will be stored in the **"tls-cert"** secret mounted directory.
 The certificate file is **"tls.crt"** (in goLang); the key file is "tls.key" (in goLang)
-  - CA certificates will be stored in the **"tls-cacert"** cert-manager mounted directory in files with extension **".crt"**
+  - The secret which contains the CA certificates is mounted to a local directory **tls-cacert** in the container.
+Only files with extension ".crt" are considered.
 - Other variables will be provided as Pod's environment variables:
   - **"USE_TLS"** - use or not TLS, the server settings only
   - **"USE_MTLS"** - should the server require mutual TLS, the server settings only